EEL MARSH HOUSE

 Today, bored teenagers and illegal vandalism torment the island now that motor boats and fishing crafts go up and down the waters of these frozen North Sea waters.
 Fishermen hauling in lobster nets feel a strange urge to look up to the back of the house as if they are being watched, and teenagers swear they get within feet of entering the house before screams send them scrambling for shore.
 While not all these stories can be confirmed, it is the tales of the more reliable locals which take the priority over others.

 History: Built sometime in the Early Nineteenth Century, Eel Marsh House was the summer retreat for several generations of Drablow family members.
 The last fulltime residents to live there were Gerald and Alice Drablow who had no children.
 It was then the property of the Bentley, Haigh, Sweetman and Bentley Law Firm in London who sold it to the Watson family from Yorkshire in 1925.
-Partial restoration of Eel Marsh House began afterward and eventually halted.
+Partial restoration of Eel Marsh House began afterward and eventually halted, although it was briefly used as an orphanage in 1941.
 After World War Two, the house was owned by the Felty family, but by then the condition of the location was debated to be a lost cause and they tried carrying off as many of the fixtures and furniture that they could get.
 Today, the house is owned by Matthew and Ronald Lynch, two contractors from Edinburgh, slowly trying to restore the house and grounds as the tide will allow.
 When they stay overnight on the grounds, Ronald sleeps with a hunting rifle by his side filled with rock salt.

 Identity of Ghosts: Jenet Humfrye was the sister of Alice Humfrye-Drablow, the wife of John Drablow, the last of the Drablow family members.
 Although they were childless, the Drablows were able to adopt her son, Nathaniel, and raise him as their own, but shortly after giving birth, Jenet decided to keep the child and fought hard to try and keep him.
 John and Alice had her committed when they feared she was too unstable to raise Nathaniel, but on October 18, 1889, as the Drablows were returning to the house on the causeway, they misjudged the timing of the tide and their carriage was swamped by the tide, drowning nearly everyone present.
 Nathaniel's body was never found, and the inconsolable Jenet returned to the house heartbroken, hanging herself in the nursery.
 Her ghost is believed to haunt the house.